 Non-controlling interests represents the ownership interests in Authentic Brands held by holders other than the Company.
 The Business Combination occurred on February 9, 2022.
 As a result, net loss for the year ended December 31, 2022 was attributed to pre-Business Combination period from January 1, 2022 through February 8, 2022 and to the post-Business Combination period from February 9, 2022 through December 31, 2022.
 During the pre-Business Combination period, net loss was attributable to Authentic Brands.
 During the post-Business Combination period, net loss was attributable to BRC Inc. and its respective non-controlling interests.
-Following the Business Combination, BRC Inc.'s ownership percentage in Authentic Brands' controlling and non-controlling interests was 36.4% and 63.6%, respectively.
+Following the Business Combination, BRC Inc.'s ownership percentage in Authentic Brands' controlling and noncontrolling interests was 22.5% and 77.5%, respectively.
+As of December 31, 2024, BRC Inc.'s ownership percentage in Authentic Brands' controlling and non-controlling interests was 36.4% and 63.6%, respectively.